cwfietz/freeCodeCamp/learn/01_responsive-web-design/7_css-grid/00_css-grid.md

 ### em

 ### fr
-sets the column or row to a fraction of the available space,
+sets the column or row to a fraction of the available space

 ### auto
 sets the column or row to the width or height of its content automatically,